theAbyssOfTime2004/myVault/6 - Main Notes/Backpropagation.md

 1. Deep Learning by Goodfellow, Bengio, and Courville
 2. Neural Networks and Deep Learning by Michael Nielsen
 3. CS231n Stanford Course Materials
+4. Neural Networks series video on youtube by 3Blue1Brown